TheMikaus/BandTools/AudioBrowserAndAnnotation/INTERFACE_IMPROVEMENT_IDEAS.md

    - Color-code by category
    - Quick buttons for common categories

-2. **Annotation Threading:**
-   - Reply to annotations (useful for multi-user)
-   - "Resolved" checkbox for issues
-   - Filter: Show unresolved only

-3. **Annotation Linking:**
+2. **Annotation Linking:**
    - Link annotation to similar moment in another take
    - "Compare with Take 2 at 1:30" button
    - Visual connection on waveform

-4. **Timestamp Formats:**
+3. **Timestamp Formats:**
    - Show timestamp in measures/beats if tempo known
-   - "Verse 2, Bar 4" instead of "2:15"
+   - "Measure 2, Bar 4" as well as the time "2:15"
-   - Would require tempo/structure input
+   - Would require tempo/structure input (note: the "sections" specification in the meta data is the "structure" of the song, verse, verse2, chorus, prechorus, etc...)

-5. **Audio Annotation:**
-   - Record voice annotation instead of typing
-   - Useful while practicing instrument
-   - Play voice note on hover

-6. **Annotation Export Formats:**
+4. **Annotation Export Formats:**
-   - Export to PDF with embedded audio clips
+   - Export to PDF
    - Export to HTML with embedded player
-   - Export to CSV for spreadsheet analysis
-   - Export to Markdown for documentation

 **Why:** Annotations are core feature; making them more powerful enhances the review process.